 Single-use plastic products are used once, or for a short period of time, before being thrown away.
 The impacts of this plastic waste on the environment and our health are global and can be drastic.
 Single-use plastic products are more likely to end up in our seas than reusable options.

-It will also apply to cups, food and beverage containers made of expanded polystyrene, and on all products made of oxo-degradable plastic The EU aims to become a forerunner in the global fight against marine litter and plastic pollution.
-EU rules aims to reduce the volume and impact of certain plastic products on environment.
+It will also apply to cups, food and beverage containers made of expanded polystyrene, and on all products made of oxo-degradable plastic.
+The EU aims to become a forerunner in the global fight against marine litter and plastic pollution.
+EU rules aim to reduce the volume and impact of certain plastic products on environment.